Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 ```

 ## Prepare and generate your referential
-### The csv file format
+### Prepare your referential (CSV File)
 The Header line :<br/>
 `theme;theme_en;critere;critere-label_en;test;test-label_en;level;scope;class-name`<br/>

-The first and second columns are for the themes.
-The first for the theme number, and the second for the theme Name.
-The first theme column name define the default language name.
-If you want to have multi languages (i18n) add other column suffixes by the lang code (fr, en, es, ...)<br/>
-For example<br/>
-`theme;theme_en;theme_fr;critere;critere-label_en;critere-label_fr;test;test-label_en;test-label_fr`<br/>
-Note that if you have to translate the themes, you must translate the others columns : each language must have a translation for theme, critere-label and test-label.
+#### Mandatory columns

-* The theme column (mandatory) : Define by a number, just an integer.
+* The theme column : The thematic id, defined by an integer (should be incremented).

-* The critere column (Optional) : Define by two numbers separated by a dash.
-The first number is the theme number, the second is the critere number.<br/>

-* The test column (mandatory) : Define by three numbers (or two if the critere column is not set) separated by a dash.
-The first is the theme number.
-If the critere colum is set, the second is the critere number and the third (or the second if there is not critere column) is the test number.
+* The test column : Defined by two numbers separated by a dash.
+The first is the theme number and the second is the test number.

+#### Optional columns

-* The level column (Optional) : The default value is 1.
+* The level column : The default value is 1.
 You can override this value :
  * 1 : high criticality
  * 2 : medium criticality
  * 3 : low critically

-* The scope column (Optional) : The default value is 1.
+* The scope column : The default value is 1.
- * For page rule, set the value to 1.<br/>
+ * For page rule, set the value to 1.
- * For site rule, set the value to 2.<br/>
+ * For site rule, set the value to 2.
- * For site and page rule, set the value to 3.<br/>
+ * For site and page rule, set the value to 3.

-* The class-name column (Optional) : The Default value use the test code number.<br/>
+* The class-name column : The Default value use the test code number.
 If you want to name your class, set the cell with the class name. i.e. MyClassRuleToTestCssClass<br/>
-We rename automatically the class file and link it to the database.<br/>
+We rename automatically the class file and link it to the database.

+#### Add multiple languages

+The first and second columns are for the themes.
+The first for the theme number, and the second for the theme Name.
+We consider the first theme column as the default language.
+If you want to have multi languages (i18n) add other column suffixes by the lang code (fr, en, es, ...)<br/>
+For example<br/>
+`theme;theme_en;theme_fr;test;test-label_en;test-label_fr`<br/>
+Note that if you have to translate the themes, you must translate the others columns : each language must have a translation for theme, and test-label.

 You can see [our CSV example](https://github.com/Tanaguru/Tanaguru/blob/master/rules/rules-creation-demo/src/main/resources/referential-creator-csv-src/referentiel.csv).

-## The steps to generate the context
+### Generate your referential (from data)

 1. Go to the referentiel-context-creator project.